15 Days Everest Gokyo Valley Trekking

 • Max.
 Altitude4,130 m

-Our day starts with an amazing feel of completing our major goal of completing the Gokyo Valley trekking journey.
-The typical morning begins from Dole on a downdard descent path that leads us to the Phortse Tenga near the Dudh Kosi River.
-It is from here that we make an hours climb to the scenic Mong Hill top facing panoramas of high peaks and then continue walk down to Kyanjinma.
+Our day starts with the amazing feeling of completing our major goal of completing the Gokyo Valley trekking journey.
+The typical morning begins from Dole on a steep descent path that leads us to the Phortse Tenga near the Dudh Kosi River.
+It is from here that we make an hour's climb to the scenic Mong Hill top, facing panoramas of high peaks, and then continue walking down to Kyanjinma.

-Facing the splendid mountain views we continue our walk on a nice gradual path with short ups and down on winding trails.
-We keep moving keep up the normal pace and finally reach Namche Bazaar for and overnight stop, after a good day tiring walks.
+Facing the splendid mountain views, we continue our walk on a nice, gradual path with short ups and downs on winding trails.
+We keep moving, keeping up the normal pace, and finally reach Namche Bazaar for an overnight stop after a good day of tiring walks.
 Overnight at a Lodge

 • AccommodationLodge accommodation with attach bathroom